yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS student guide - Enterprise-class networking in Azure.md

 3. The result of needs one and two should be a network design that allows applications to run both on-premises and in Azure.

-4. For the time being, all Internet traffic must be passed through an on-premises intrusion detection or prevention system to comply with company policy.
+4. For the time being, all internet traffic must be passed through an on-premises intrusion detection or prevention system to comply with company policy.

-5. All the incoming traffic must be inspected in order to ensure protection against sql injections, cross-site scripting and other web attacks such as http protocol violation etc.
+5. All the incoming traffic must be inspected in order to ensure protection against SQL injections, cross-site scripting and other web attacks such as http protocol violation etc.

 6. All traffic targeting the cloud-based marketing web app will not be passed through on premises network.
 An alternative cloud-native security solution is required.